pingcap/tidb-dev-guide/src/get-started/setup-an-ide.md

 ### Download VS Code

-Download GoLand from [here](https://code.visualstudio.com/Download) and install it.
+Download VS Code from [here](https://code.visualstudio.com/Download) and install it.

 Now install these extensions: